Adobe Stock / YakobchukOlena

 Too many job seekers treat themselves like unqualified beggars when it comes to potential employers.
 The system is set up to benefit employers because they invented it to be that way!
 Hundreds of qualified applicants come right to them — what could be better?
 Remember, however, that they have a vacancy they need to fill.
 In the best-case scenario, the previous person simply moved up or moved on.
 In the worst-case scenario, there was conflict.

-The interviewer’s dream outcome is for you to be the best possible fit for this position and to have you shine like the star you are, which illuminates their own competence at hiring.
-The cost of losing an employee is extremely high for companies, because it includes recruitment, hiring, training, and lost productivity during that process.
-It’s in their best interest to hire a great candidate for the open position and to keep that person for a long time.
+The interviewer’s dream outcome is for you to be the best possible fit for this position.
+The cost of losing an employee is extremely high for companies.
+It’s in their best interest to hire a great candidate for the open position and keep that person for a long time.

-Below, here are 10 interview questions during the job interview that will help you uncover important truths about the company, as well as help you assess your fit:
+To that end, here are 10 questions that will help you uncover important truths about the company, as well as help you assess your fit.